opendp/opendp/docs/source/api/user-guide/transformations/index.rst

 Quantiles via Trees
 -------------------

-Building off of the binning transformation, quantiles can be estimated by sanitizing a b-ary tree and then postprocessing.
+Building off of the binning transformation, quantiles can be estimated by releasing a DP b-ary tree and then postprocessing.
 See the following notebook for more information:

 .. toctree::